Landmark Decisions in the Law of Torts

 In this case, the main issues involved were,

 This case was between a medical practitioner and the defendant owning a brick grinding machine.
-The plaintiff built a consulting chamber where the defendant had their brick grinding machine.
+Defendant's brick grinding machine was built in front of the consulting chamber of the medical practitioner.
 Plaintiff claimed that the brick grinding machines are producing dust because of which the pollution is spreading into the environment and resulting in inconvenience to the plaintiff and his patients.
 He also alleged that these machines installed by the defendants were installed without any license or permission from the Municipal Board.
 On the other hand, the defendant claimed that the bricks were moistened before putting into the machine and due to this reason there is no dust.
 And the machine is not producing any kind of noise and thus it was not a source and reason for any kind of public or private nuisance.

 The main issue involved in this case was,